top of page

 2. Cash Flow Statement

-A summarized cash flow statement is essential.
+A summarised cash flow statement is essential.
 It shows:

 - Cash Inflows: Money received from customers.